ethereum/EIPs/sips/sip-83.md

 - `uint snapshotTimestamp` Timestamp of the debt pool snapshot: Updated when `Issuer.updateDebtPoolSnapshot()` is executed but not updated when mint, burn, or exchange transactions update the snapshot value.

-- `bool debtPoolSnapshotIsInvalid` True if and only if any rate involved in the computation of the cached debt pool snapshot was reported as invalid at the time of the snapshot. `Issuer._totalIssuedSynths` currently reports this value freshly-recomputed at each invocation, the new implementation should return the cached value instead.
+- `bool debtPoolSnapshotIsInvalid` True if and only if any rate involved in the computation of the cached debt pool snapshot (and SNX) was reported as invalid at the time of the snapshot. `Issuer._totalIssuedSynths` currently reports this value freshly-recomputed at each invocation, the new implementation should return the cached value instead.

 - `Issuer.updateDebtPoolSnapshot()` Public function that updates the `debtPoolSnapshot`, `snapshotTimestamp`, and `debtPoolSnapshotIsInvalid` to their latest values.

+- `Issuer.updateDebtPoolSnapshotForCurrencies(bytes32[] currencyKeys)` Public function that operates like `Issuer.updateDebtPoolSnapshot()`, but only accounts for the contributions of the provided currency keys.
+This may set `debtPoolSnapshotIsInvalid` to true, but not set it back to false, which requires a full recomputation of the system debt snapshot.

 - `Issuer.totalIssuedSynths()` Current view function to get latest total issued synths and debt pool size.
 Used by bot to view and calculate the % deviation between last snapshot and the current actual `totalIssuedSynths()`.
 Excludes any of the EtherCollateral backed synths generated as not backed by SNX collateral.